-AML Program.
-The AML program must be approved by the VC Licensee's board of directors (or equivalent governing body) based upon an initial risk assessment of the legal, compliance, financial and reputational risks associated with the specific activities, services, customers, counterparties and geographic location of the VC Licensee's business.
+The VC Licensee's board of directors (or equivalent governing body) must approve the AML program based upon an initial risk assessment of the legal, compliance, financial and reputational risks associated with the specific activities, services, customers, counterparties and geographic location of the VC Licensee's business.
 At a minimum, the AML program must:

-- Establish internal controls, policies and procedures designed to ensure ongoing compliance with all applicable AML laws, rules and regulations; - Conduct annual independent testing (internally or by a qualified third party) for compliance with, and to establish the effectiveness of, the AML program, the findings of which must be summarized and submitted to the superintendent (the NYDFS currently requires this of other licensees, such as money transmitters); - Designate qualified individual(s) responsible for coordinating and monitoring day-to-day compliance with the VC Licensee's AML program.
-In other licensing frameworks, the NYDFS has required the designated AML compliance officer to have at least three years of experience running an AML program, but it is unclear whether the NYDFS will impose a similar requirement for VC Licensees; and - Provide ongoing training for appropriate personnel to ensure they have a fulsome understanding of AML requirements and are able to identify transactions required to be reported and maintain records required to be kept.
+- Establish internal controls, policies and procedures designed to ensure ongoing compliance with all applicable AML laws, rules and regulations; - Conduct annual independent testing (internally or by a qualified third party) for compliance with, and to establish the effectiveness of, the AML program, the findings of which must be summarized and submitted to the superintendent (the NYDFS currently requires this of other licensees, such as money transmitters); - Designate a qualified individual or individuals responsible for coordinating and monitoring day-to-day compliance with the VC Licensee's AML program.
+In other licensing frameworks, the NYDFS has required the designated AML compliance officer to have at least three years of experience running an AML program, but it is unclear whether the NYDFS will impose a similar requirement for VC Licensees; and

+Provide ongoing training for appropriate personnel to ensure they have a fulsome understanding of AML requirements and are able to identify transactions required to be reported and maintain records required to be kept.